vsmid/rudimentary/README.md

 * Simple MVC framework
 * Simple application/service security configuration
 * It is easy to extends framework with your own custom stuff (look at the exts module)

+Majority of features are a work in progress but are usable and show the intent.

 ## Roadmap